SherG/tester1/site/content/post/5-star-reviews.md

 Inner Strength Fitness provides [smart strength training](/about) to baby boomers in the Manhattan area.

-Choose from 3 private gyms or be trained at your residence. <a href="/services/">Remote training</a> for travelers also available.
+Choose from 3 private gyms or be trained at your residence. <a href="/services/">Remote training</a> for travelers also available.<br/>

 ![](/img/5-star-reviews.png)
 <br/>